emarsden/pgmacs/README.md

   Hat build of PostgreSQL 16.4 on Linux/Aarch64 and works fine.

-- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Auroa, Materialize.
+- Untested but likely to work: Amazon RDS, Google Cloud SQL, Azure Database for PostgreSQL, Amazon Aurora.
 You may however encounter difficulties with TLS connections, as noted above.

 ## License